 The humanitarian crisis in Syria continues to exact a toll on food security, livelihoods, and economic resilience.
 An estimated 69% of Syrians are living in extreme poverty, supporting their families on less than 2 USD per day.
 Moreover, 7 million Syrians are food insecure and up to 9 million are in need of food, agriculture, and livelihoods assistance.
 While the agriculture sector has experienced huge losses, it remains one of the most significant sectors in the Syrian war-time economy.

-NEF is facilitating economic recovery by using a value chain approach to improve the livelihoods of smallholder farmers and food processors, to enhance gender inclusion, and to support resiliency and food security for some the most vulnerable populations.
+NEF is facilitating economic recovery by using a value chain approach to improve the livelihoods of smallholder farmers and food processors in order to enhance gender inclusion and to support resiliency and food security for some of the most vulnerable populations.
 Another component of this program will be to establish Siraj Centers to offer technical agribusiness assistance and introduce improved technologies to producer and processor groups to improve the quality and quantity of their production.